fb42000/kanzi/README.md

 Now we need to populate the Slot Types to stop it complaining about errors (Slot types cannot be empty).
 This is where it gets personal though so a bit of work to do;

-For each slot type it's best to insert all your content, i.e. Movies will need to be filled with all you library movies.
+For each slot type it's best to insert all your content, i.e. Movies will need to be filled with all your library movies.
 This allows the skill to recognise what it is looking for.

 Handy as there is an easy way to do this, thanks to the process below taken from the original kodi-voice repo;

-"To make it as easy as possible, I wrote a little webapp that will give you the information you need: here..
-You can also get the information from running python generate_custom_slots.py in the repo directory if you have python installed.
+"To make it as easy as possible, I wrote a little webapp that will give you the information you need: [here.](https://slot-generator.herokuapp.com/) You can also get the information from running python generate_custom_slots.py in the repo directory if you have python installed.
 This will create txt files with the relevant information.
 If one of your slots is empty, you can just enter the word 'Empty' or something so that it'll save."

 I found the web app the easiest as you have all the info needed from creating the kodi.config file earlier.
 Once it has run you can select and copy each bulk output from each slot type, copy and pasting them into the Bulk Edit option on each slot type window